Theatre at Granite Bay

 Theatre at Granite Bay is a full time theatre arts program at Granite Bay High School in the Roseville Joint Union High School District.

 Over the course of their four years at GBHS, students can participate in up to five different theatre courses, three main stage performances per year, and numerous field trips, competitions, and festivals, all while working with industry professionals.

 Kyle Holmes joined GBHS in 2011 as an English and Journalism teacher.
 After his first year, he had the opportunity to return to his roots, and succeeded the late Jim Prichard as the school's third Director of Theatre Arts.

 Growing up in El Dorado County, he spent most of his high school years in the theater at Union Mine High School under the tutelage of Pete Miller.
-After studying theatre at the University of California, Irvine for several years, Holmes finished his Bachelor of Arts in English at the University of California, Davis where he also received his single-subject teaching credential in English, and a Master of Arts degree in Education.
+After studying musical theatre at the University of California, Irvine for several years, Holmes finished his Bachelor of Arts in English at the University of California, Davis where he also received his single-subject teaching credential in English, and a Master of Arts degree in Education.

-During the summer, Holmes teaches theatre arts at Sugarloaf Fine Arts Camp through the El Dorado County Office of Education, where he has spent the past twelve years working to help students further their artistic passions.
+During the summer, Holmes teaches theatre arts at Sugarloaf Fine Arts Camp through the El Dorado County Office of Education, where he has spent the past fifteen years working to help students further their artistic passions.

 David Taylor Gomes